UrilaCoin/master/README.md

-Urila Core (fork PIVX) integration/staging repository
+Urila Core (fork PIVX/LPC) integration/staging repository
 ======================================

-It is recommended [use the shell script](https://github.com/lpcproject/lpcinstall) to install a Urila Masternode on a Linux server running Ubuntu 14.04 or 16.04
+It is recommended [use the shell script]to install a Urila Masternode on a Linux server running Ubuntu 14.04 or 16.04

 ***